 Petrol or diesel?
 This is one of the biggest confusions confronted by everyone when buying a car.
-People ask from their friends and relatives whether to go for a diesel variant or a petrol variant, if you also are looking for an answer to this most asked question, then this blog is for you.
+People often go around asking their friends and relatives, owners of specific cars, with experience - whether to go for a diesel variant or a petrol variant, if you also are looking for an answer to this most asked question, then this blog is for you.
 Here will discuss some important factors that you should take into consideration while making a decision.
-No matter which car you opt, make sure you also buy car insurance online for its protection.
+No matter which car you opt, make sure you also buy car insurance online so any mishap doesn't hurt your pocket

 Listed below are the factors that can help you make a decision.